XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 * The account, anytime.
 * Anyone, after the expiration time is up.

+Deleting a credential is also how a credential is un-accepted.

 ### 7.1.
 Fields

 | Field Name | Required? | JSON Type | Internal Type | Description |